 This month, I finished my latest language challenge to learn enough Mandarin in 90 days to be able to hold a 15 minute conversation with a native speaker.
-This was part of the Add1Challenge which I have done several times before.
+I have done these 90 day language challenges before.
 This time was different because I had never studied an Asian language before and I had never studied a tonal language before.
-I saw that other people had achieved this through the Add1Challenge and I decided to attempt it but was unsure if I could achieve the final goal.
+I saw that other people had achieved this through 90 day challenges and I decided to attempt it but was unsure if I could achieve the final goal.

 One of my main motivations was that I had a stopover visit to China on the way back from New Zealand to the UK and this was near the start of my challenge.
 You can read about my short trip to China on this blog post.